 - a.
-Tighten adjusting nuts (#3) an equal amount to raise front of cutter until both hinges (#4) are 1" (2.5 cm) lower in the front than in the back. - 8.
-Be sure left and right leveling rods have equal amounts of tension. - 9.
-Secure adjusting nuts (#3) at desired location with hairpin cotter (#2).
+Loosen jam nuts (#5). - Tighten adjusting nuts (#3) an equal amount to raise front of cutter until both hinges are 1" lower in the front than in the back. - 8.
+Be sure left and right leveling rods have equal amounts of tension and then re-tighten jam nuts (#5) against lock washers (#4) and adjusting nuts (#3).

-Front Skid Position Figure 2-3
+Front Skid Position (Chain Guards Removed For Clarity) Figure 2-2

-Center Deck Leveling Rods Figure 2-4
+Center Deck Leveling Rods (Lights Removed For Clarity) Figure 2-3